marupakasrija/Bootcamp/Dataflow_framework/abstraction_level3/README.md

 ## Task Description

-- Create a pipeline.yaml file that defines the processing steps using import paths:
+- Create a pipeline.yaml file that defines the processing steps using import paths

-- pipeline:
-    - type: processors.snake.to_snakecase
-    - type: processors.upper.to_uppercase

 - Write a function that:
   - Parses the config file